i-am-grub/MultiGP_Toolkit/docs/usage/zippyq/index.rst

 .. note::

-    This action will not remove the results from the RotorHazard system; it will only prevent the future upload of the selected results.
-To remove the results from the RotorHazard system, manually remove the laps from the race for the pilot.
+    This action will not remove the results from the RotorHazard system, but it will disassociate the result from the pilot.

-    Only removing the laps from RotorHazard system without returning the pack will result in the pilot having the result of ``0 Laps`` for the race instead of being removed.